Print

 Nightlife and entertainment in San Francisco

-Sports and outdoor activities in San Francisco
+Outdoor activities and sports in San Francisco

-The premier outdoor attraction in San Francisco has to be the Golden Gate Park.
-Bigger than New York City’s Central Park and one of the most visited parks in the country, it attracts 24 million every year.
-Throughout its vast expanse, visitors will be able to explore, picnic and exercise at the park’s lakes, groves, trails and cultural venues.
-Muir Woods is a highlight, and we recommend newcomers take a stroll among the centuries-old, colossal redwood trees.
+The Golden Gate Park is San Francisco's premier outdoor attraction.
+Bigger than New York City’s Central Park and one of the most visited parks in the country, it attracts 15 million visitors every year.
+Throughout its vast expanse, visitors can explore, picnic, and exercise at the park’s lakes, groves, trails, and cultural venues – all in close proximity to the iconic Golden Gate Bridge.
+Muir Woods is a highlight, and it's always pleasant to take a stroll among the centuries-old, colossal redwood trees.

-Kids and Family in San Francisco
+Kids and family in San Francisco

-Entertainment for kids in San Francisco
+A rollercoaster for kids and family in San Francisco to enjoy

-See and Do in San Francisco
+See and do in San Francisco

 Golden Gate Bridge